Michal-Atlas/DawnStorm/dawnstorm.md

 Motions:

 - Cease
+  - **Tier I**: Stop the movement of an unattended object up to the size of a travelling cart
+  - **Tier II**: Cease the movement of an object or cease the existence of an unattended object up to the size of a travelling cart
 - Command
+  - **Tier I**: Compel a calm animal to perform some action
 - Create
   - **Tier I**: Spontaneously create an item no bigger than the width of your hand, creatable from resources that you are touching.
   - **Tier II**: The item, must not exceed your outstretched arms length in any dimension.